vijaysharma1996/amazon-kinesis-client-python/README.md

 # Amazon Kinesis Client Library for Python

-This package provides an interface to the Amazon Kinesis Client Library (KCL) MultiLangDaemon, which is part of the [Amazon KCL for Java][kinesis-github].
+This bundle gives an interface to the Amazon Kinesis Client Library (KCL) MultiLangDaemon,

+which is important for the [Amazon KCL for Java][kinesis-github].
 Developers can use the [Amazon KCL][amazon-kcl] to build distributed applications that process streaming data reliably at scale.
 The [Amazon KCL][amazon-kcl] takes care of many of the complex tasks associated with distributed computing, such as load-balancing